 We will be making extensive use of constructions such as tensor products of chain complexes, complexes of linear maps between chain complexes, including dual cochain complexes, and various sorts of maps between such constructions.
 Among other things, there are sign conventions needed in all these constructions.
-Historically, various sign conventions have been used.
-We feel that there is a consensus of preferred conventions and we will clarify in this section the conventions we will use throughout the paper.
-There is no reason for a reader to get bogged down early with a myriad of details, so this section can be skimmed,\footnote{In fact, every section of this paper can be skimmed.} but it is important for us to not be vague.
-Many articles use language such as ``with the usual sign conventions", when it is not always clear what that means.\\
+Historically, various sign conventions have been used in topology.
+We feel that there is a consensus of preferred conventions and we will clarify in this section the conventions we will use throughout the paper. \\

 Since our interest is topology we do not strive for great algebraic generality.
-We work primarily with positively graded chain complexes $C_*$ over a ground ring $\FF$, which will usually be the integers or a field.
-In the presence of group actions, complexes will be graded differential modules over a group ring $\FF[G]$.
+We work with chain complexes $C_*$ over a commutative ground ring, which will usually be the integers or a field.
+In the presence of group actions, complexes will be differential graded modules over a group ring.
 In particular, the differential is equivariant.
 But the ground ring doesn't change.
 We will be taking tensor products and modules of homomorphisms just over the original ground ring.\\

-Our starting points are usually positively graded\footnote{By a slight abuse of language we write `positively graded' to mean 0 in negative degrees.
-We usually have in mind complexes that are free in each degree.
-However, cochain complexes are negatively graded chain complexes and occasionally we work with more general complexes of homomorphisms that can have components in all integral degrees.
-Neither of these will be free unless the ground ring is a field or additional finiteness assumptions or assumptions about $\FF$.\\
+Our starting points are usually positively graded\footnote{By a slight abuse of language we write `positively graded' to mean 0 in negative degrees and 'negatively graded' to mean 0 in positive degrees.} complexes that are free over the ground ring in each degree.
+However, then dual chain complexes are negatively graded chain complexes and occasionally we work with more general complexes of homomorphisms that can have components in all integral degrees.
+Neither of these will be free unless the ground ring is a field or additional finiteness assumptions hold \\

 {\bf Tensor Complexes.} Given {\it arbitrary} chain complexes $C_*$ and $D_*$ over the ground ring we have the graded tensor product module $C_* \otimes D_*$, which in degree $n$ is given by $\oplus_{i+j = n}C_i \otimes C_j$.
 It is free if $C_*$ and $D_*$ are free.
 The boundary operator in a tensor complex is